muktihari/fit/docs/usage.md

                 fieldnum.SessionAvgCadence:   uint8(78),
                 fieldnum.SessionAvgHeartRate: uint8(100),
             }),
-            // We can use WithFields as well.
-See factory for details. factory.CreateMesg(mesgnum.Record).WithFields(
+            // We can use WithFields as well, see `proto` for details.
+            // When using WithFields, it's recommended to use CreateMesgOnly to create a mesg with empty fields
+            // to reduce unecessary alloc since the fields will be replaced anyway, see `factory` for details. factory.CreateMesgOnly(mesgnum.Record).WithFields(
                 factory.CreateField(mesgnum.Record, fieldnum.RecordSpeed).WithValue(uint16(1000)),
                 factory.CreateField(mesgnum.Record, fieldnum.RecordCadence).WithValue(uint8(78)),
                 factory.CreateField(mesgnum.Record, fieldnum.RecordHeartRate).WithValue(uint8(100)),